-Despite EU regulations the building and timber trades continue to use a combination of imperial and metric measurements.
-This can be a little confusing, but worse, can lead to some drastic calculation errors.
+Despite EU regulations, the building and timber trades continue to use a combination of imperial and metric measurements.
+This can be not only a little confusing, but can also lead to some drastic calculation errors.

-To make life simple try to use one or the other and stick to it.
+To make life simple, it is best to use one or the other.